AIP GEN 3.3

 - Meteorological conditions and the existence of non-routine MET products;

-- Changes to air routes
+- Changes to air routes and airspace status

 - Change to serviceability of communications facilities